graiola/target_estimation/README.md

 # Notes

-- check the estimation with the filter
+- used f=1kz which allows obtaining a smoother pose estimation